evendoom/match_me/README.md

 1. Select folder (root).
 1. Click 'Save'.

-## 6 - Credits
+## 7 - Credits

 The following articles / webpages / services were directly used or served as inspiration for this project:

-* The website 'Flat UI colors' provided inpiration regarding color palettes: https://flatuicolors.com/.
+* The website 'Flat UI colors' provided inspiration regarding color palettes: https://flatuicolors.com/.

 * The primary font style used throughout this website (Josefin Sans) was taken from [Google Fonts](https://fonts.google.com/).